ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetXifaId"></a>
 ## GetXifaId<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns the xifaId.
-It is a virtual method that is used to retrieve the xifaId from the system.
-The method returns a success status if the operation is successful.
+It is a virtual method that can be overridden in a derived class.
+The method is designed to return a unique identifier, known as xifaId, which is used for various purposes within the system.

+This method does not trigger any events.

 ### Parameters